Training at the University of Chicago

 * Ambulatory training time is protected and includes at least one administrative/reading half-day per week.

-* Outpatient needs like prescription refills and paperwork are covered by a colleague while residents are rotating on inpatient blocks.
+* Outpatient needs, such as prescription refills and paperwork, are covered by a colleague while residents are rotating on inpatient blocks.

-* PGY1 and PGY2 residents have a year-long longitudinal experience in a sub-specialty clinic during the ambulatory blocks.
-An example of a categorical intern’s schedule in the 4+2 model is seen here.
+* PGY1 and PGY2 residents have a year-long longitudinal experience in a sub-specialty clinic during their ambulatory blocks.

 * Medical patients are assigned to a first-year resident (intern) who is supervised by an advanced resident and an attending physician.